postsharp/Metalama.Documentation/content/conceptual/aspects/templates/reflection.md

 # Generating System.Reflection objects

-The code model is represented by the `Metalama.Framework.Code` namespace objects at compile time, and by the `System.Reflection` namespace at run time.
+The code model is represented by objects from the `Metalama.Framework.Code` namespace at compile time and by objects from the `System.Reflection` namespace at run time.
 Metalama is designed to eliminate the need for reflection in run-time code.
 However, there may be situations where you might require a run-time `System.Reflection` object.

-To assist in these situations, the `Metalama.Framework.Code` namespace provides several methods that return the `System.Reflection` objects, representing the desired declaration at run time.
+To accommodate these situations, the `Metalama.Framework.Code` namespace provides several methods that return `System.Reflection` objects, representing the desired declaration at run time.

 | Compile-time type | Run-time type | Conversion method |
 |------------------|---------------|-------------------|